rashijain214/adobe-1b/README.md

 #### Build the Docker image
 ```
 sudo docker build -t challenge-analyzer:latest .
+> Note: The `sudo` prefix may be required on personal systems, but is not necessary in Adobe's evaluation environment.

 ```

 #### Run analysis (replace Collection_2 with Collection_1, Collection_3, or Collection_4)